simonsobs/map_based_simulations/LOGBOOK.md

 Date based updates from the map based simulation team

+## 24 Apr 2020 - new noise simulations release `mbs-s0010-20200221` is broken

+We fould out that the realistic noise simulations [`mbs-s0010-20200221`](202002_noise/README.md) are broken and should not be used, refer to their page for more details.

 ## 20 Feb 2020 - Released new noise simulations

 Released new noise simulation, partly as maps on disk (currently only 1 with splits) and partly to be simulated on the fly with the `mapsims` package.
 See <https://github.com/simonsobs/map_based_simulations/tree/master/202002_noise> for more details.